 He asked if he could join me.
 I smiled and said, “Of course.”
 As soon as he sat down, he started talking.
 We exchanged the usual pleasantries like name, where from, what doing here, etc. Turns out this man was a lawyer.
 On and on we chatted about everything and nothing.

-Then somehow, some way, he asked me if wanted to go work out with him tomorrow at Ryan O’Neal’s gym.
+Then somehow, he asked me if wanted to go work out with him tomorrow at Ryan O’Neal’s gym.

 What was I hearing?
 Seriously?
 As if I would be seen in a leotard exposing my extra 30-pounds-since-college body to the starry, Ken doll beau of “Love Story?”
 Getting into certain undignified and highly awkward work out poses, some spread eagle?
 In my mind, I screamed, “NO WAY!”

-But, as if by its own will, my mouth spoke the words, “Why YES, I’d love to!”
+Then, as if by a will of its own, my mouth spoke the words, “Why YES, I’d love to!”

-I winded down in my responses, yawned, then excused myself.
+I diminished my responses (“Oh” and “Right”), yawned, then excused myself.
 Told him I needed to get some rest for tomorrow morning.
 We exchanged vital contact info and off I went.

-As I was walking away, I was still reeling from my decision-what my renegade mouth had said.
+As I was walking away, I was still reeling from my decision, what my renegade mouth had said.
 That night, I didn’t sleep very well, obsessing about the morning.
 But I made one big decision: I would wear a butt wrap with my leotard.
-You know, a SOFA-Sweater Over Fat Ass.
+You know, a SOFA, Sweater Over Fat Ass.
 An appropriate camouflage.
-And I wouldn’t get into any machine that required me to spread my legs like at the gyno (inner thigh machine).
+I wouldn’t get into any machine (inner thigh) that required me to spread my legs like at the gyno.
 Not pretty.